 What’s Next for Spotify?

-Will Spotify’s new vertical scroll discovery approach solve their podcast problem?
+Will Spotify’s podcast priority contribute to a spike in hours of video watched?
 Will Spotify Wrapped continue to go viral year after year?
-Will their social media strategy change in response to all the changes being implemented across Meta and Twitter?
+Will their artificial intelligence experiments transform the way people engage with music on a daily basis?
 Spotify has many challenges ahead of themselves, but if their history of strategic thinking shows anything, it’s that this is a company that truly knows how to push the boundaries of growth and innovation.